Location: The River Stour, Canterbury, England

 Depth: 1.5m to 80cm (depending on rainfall)

-Installation date: 2008
+Installation Date: 2008

-The work draws reference to Sir John Everett Millais’s celebrated painting Ophelia (1851-1852).
-The pose of the figures and the materials used respond to the flow of water along the river and to the refracted colours of its fauna and substrate.
+The two contrasting figures are essentially made from silica which is the main component of both cement and recycled glass, but in differing forms and material states,.
 As the surface tension and volume of water changes through the seasons, and the effects of light alter through the day, so what is seen of the sculptures changes.
 This fluctuation questions the stability of a material perceived to have permanence, and further challenges the recourse of memory, questioning how images and ideas constructed from fragments are presented.

-Materials: Cement, Glass resin, recycled glass
+Materials: Cement, glass resin, recycled glass

 Size: Two x life size female forms

 I have always been fascinated by how the construction of sculpture is median between adding and removing material.
 Here the river is the author, eroding and depositing materials on the forms over a long period of time.Jason deCaires Taylor